-Then it was time to string the lights.
-I’m only 5’6”, and all I needed to reach the top of the light poles was my trusty and sturdy Rubbermaid step stool.
+Then it was time to string the outdoor string lights.
+I’m only 5’5”, and all I needed to reach the top of the light poles was my trusty and sturdy Rubbermaid Step Stool.
 It’s useful for so many projects!

 Hanging String Lights

 Important tip: To reduce the risk of breaking the bulbs for your string lights, screw them in after the string lights have been hung from your light poles.

 I used an outdoor extension cord to reach my DIY string light poles from my patio’s electrical outlet.
 I looped the string lights over the hooks at the tops of my DIY light poles and secured them with Zip Ties.
 Hanging the string lights only took a few minutes!